 Researchers have found that, as a woman moves up the ladder through these categories of lymph node involvement, her disease becomes significantly more serious and requires increasingly aggressive treatment.

-In general, sentinel node dissection is NOT appropriate for the following women:
+In general, sentinel node dissection is NOT appropriate for:

 - anyone who is likely to have cancer in the lymph nodes